Dec 22, 2023

-When executed, the command doesn’t consider the file extension.
+When executed, the command doesn’t consider its file extension.
 Instead, it runs three tests to determine the file type:

 - Filesystem test – examines the return from the stat system call.
 The program reviews if it is an empty file or a special file type.
 It also looks for known formats relevant to the system you work on if they’re specified in the system header file.

-- Magic test – uses magic numbers, a short string of numbers at the beginning of a file, to check whether it is binary executable data.
-If it is, the program will determine its type.
+- Magic test – uses “magic numbers,” a short string of numbers at the beginning of a file, to check whether it is binary executable data.
 The necessary information to run this test is available in /etc/magic or /usr/share/misc/magic from a compiled magic file.

 - Language test – examines the character sets the file is written in, such as ASCII text or UTF-8.
-It also looks for any special sequence that appears in the first few lines.
-However, this test is less accurate than the previous two, so it’s performed last.
+It looks for any special sequence that appears in the first few lines.
+This test is less accurate, so it’s performed last.

 The command’s output displays the file type using the standard format.
 Depending on the command option, it may provide other information, such as data stored in compressed files, size, or version.

 The option in the syntax allows you to add variables to the Linux file command.
-Here are some of the most common ones:
+Here are some common examples: